Skip to main content

 The Nebraska Energy Code (2018 IECC)

-A digital version of the 2018 IECC can be found here.
+A digital version of the 2018 International Energy Conservation Code can be found on the ICC website.

 REScheck & COMcheck

 REScheck is a computer software that makes it easy for designers, builders, and contractors to determine whether a new residential (which includes groups R-2, R-3, & R-4 three stories or less) building meets the building thermal envelope requirements of the 2018 IECC or other selected code.
 It is a simple UA tradeoff calculation that allows individual components of a building to be customized to the builders’ needs while keeping the entire building at or above the code requirements.
-The REScheck software can be found here.
+The REScheck software can be found on the Energy Codes REScheck webpage.

 COMcheck is a computer software for commercial energy code compliance that makes it easy to ensure energy code compliance with the 2018 IECC or ASHRAE 90.1.
-The COMcheck software can be found here.
+The COMcheck software can be found on the Energy Codes COMcheck webpage.

 ACCA Manual J

-A list of approved ACCA Manual J software for residential load calculations can be found here.
+View the list of ACCA-approved Manual J software for residential load calculations.

 Fact Sheet